 Dennis Maple, of Greentown, Ind., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

-Maple grows corn, soybeans, and wheat, in addition to raising hogs on his farm in Indiana.
+Maple grows corn, soybeans, wheat, and raising hogs on his farm in Indiana.

-On the national level, Maple serves as the board liaison to the Production Technology Access Action Team and on the Governance Committee.
-He also serves as the association’s alternate liaison to the National Pork Producers Council.
+On the national level, Maple serves as the board liaison to the Production Technology Access Action Team and chairs the Governance Committee.
+He also serves as the association’s liaison to the National Pork Producers Council.
 Previously, he served as liaison to the Member and Consumer Engagement Action Team and vice chair of the Engaging Members Committee.

 Prior to joining the Corn Board, he chaired NCGA’s Corn Productivity and Quality Action Team and served as the National Agricultural Genotyping Center’s Chair of Finance.

 On the state level, Maple is a past president of the Indiana Corn Marketing Council.
 He also serves on the Purdue Phenotyping Research Advisory Board for the Indiana Corn and Soybean Innovation Center.